sylvainprigent/BioImageLib/README.md

 ===========
   Install
 ===========
-To install BioIMageLib, you need first to compile the documentation:
+To install BioImageLib, you need first to compile the documentation:

 - To generate the documentation, doxygen is mandatory.